-As a stay at home mom to 3 kids, I don’t have much time.
+As a stay-at-home mom to 3 kids, I don’t have much time.
 I have maybe 3 hours is a day to do all I need to write, publish and promote my blog.
 This may sound like lots of time.
 But that’s not true.
-The hours I have are interrupted and over the span of the whole day.
+The hours I have been interrupted and over the span of the whole day.

-Most of that time is at night when I till have housework to do or am so tired I can’t think of doing much work.
+Most of that time is at night when I still have housework to do or am so tired I can’t think of doing much work.

 So I decided to take one small step at a time.
 What that means is that I set small goals that I can attain in the time I have.

-I took free courses and challenges.
-I bought the ultimate blogging bundle and am slowly working through all the material.
+The other thing I did was that I bought the ultimate blogging bundle and am slowly working through all the material.

 I learned where my traffic was coming from and focused my time to increase that.

-I try to go by the 80/20 rule.
+Try to stick to the 80/20 rule.
 This states that 20% of your work should produce 80% of the results.

 Since I have little time, this means optimizing the systems and time I have with my small budget.

-I have yet perfected this for myself but am slowly learning and growing as I go.
+I have yet to perfect this for myself but am slowly learning and growing as I go.